maca88/TempeField/README.md

 1. [Download](https://apps.garmin.com/en-US/apps/d3889409-2a45-41b3-a4fd-b58547d1947c) the data field application from Garmin Connect Store and synchronize your Garmin Edge
 2. Select the data screen where you want put the data field
 3. On the chosen field select `Connect IQ` -> `Tempe Field`
-4. Place Tempe sensor near Edge and the temperature should be displayed on the screen
+4. Place Tempe sensor near Edge and the temperature should be displayed on the screen (this should take up to 15 seconds)

 ## Unpair Tempe sensor

 After the Tempe sensor is connected to Edge, its device number will be stored in the `Tempe device number` app-setting.
 In case you want to pair a different Tempe sensor, you need to reset `Tempe device number` app-setting by setting the value to `0`.
 This can be done by using either Garmin Express or Garmin Connect Mobile.

+## Pair multiple Tempe sensors

+By default only one Tempe will be paired in order to prevent pairing Tempe sensors from other people when our is off.
+To pair an additional Tempe sensors:
+1. Update `Second Tempe device number` app settings value from `-1` to `0`
+2. Make sure that the Tempe sensor that was already paired is far away from Garmin Edge
+3. Wait until the battery level is displayed (this can take up to one minute)

 ## Error codes